szilvajuhos/hello-ngi-engine/README.md

     python NGI_pipeline_test.py delete --project-id P836

-To make sure the file format is in line with the usual Illumina format, we are expecting read file format being something like {}\_S{}\_L00{}\_R1\_001.fastq.gz .
+Formating is important!
+Make sure you are naming your project as J.Doe\_16\_01 (and not J.Doe\_2\_3 or J.Doe\12.3 etc).
+Furthermore, the file format is in line with the usual Illumina format, we are expecting the read file being something like {}\_S{}\_L00{}\_R1\_001.fastq.gz .
 The working mode of NGI pipeline that it picking up files from the pre-prepared flowcell.
 After demultiplexing we want to have different folders for each project and subfolders for each sample.
 Organizing the flowcell happens by the parse\_flowcell() function in ngi\_pipeline/conductor/flowcell.py that is expecting a directory name.

 After generating the flowcell from the test fake data we are getting a directory that can be organized.
 Note, the *a2014205* directory is there